 My name is Iris.
-I’m a chemistry undergraduate living in a small apartment in the attic of an old house in the glorious state of Pennsylvania.
+I’m a chemistry graduate student living in a duplex in an old house in the Midwest.
 I like to canoe, love cats and raccoons, and I have a white belt in mixed martial arts (not to brag or anything).
 This is my blog.

 This is a place for me to write about my thoughts, ideas, experiences, and feelings.
 I write about things that are important to me.
 Sometimes that’s informative articles, sometimes it’s passionate arguments with sources, and, sorry, but sometimes it’s irrationally incoherent venting.
 I call my blog “Used Coffee Grounds” because I like to think of the content I post here as the soggy grounds that end up in the bottom of a cheap cup of coffee: already used, bitter when you get a mouthful, but ultimately good for you.
 Good for your soul.
 (Also, “Coffee Grounds” was already taken.)